 We strongly believe that the use of the Internet and email is hugely worthwhile and an essential learning tool for our pupils as they grow up in the modern world.
 But because there are always concerns about children having access to undesirable materials, we have taken positive steps to deal with this risk in school.
 Our school internet access provider operates the Barracuda filtering system that restricts access to inappropriate materials.
 Children are also educated through the Computing curriculum on how to report any inappropriate material.
 All children in school are encouraged to follow the SMART rules to keep themselves safe online. (an image of these rules can be found below)

-As part of promoting Esafety in school, every year in February, we take part in “safer internet day”, which all children are involved in and we also invite parents/carers to join us with this too.
-The next day is February 11th 2020.
+As part of promoting Esafety in school, during the Spring term, years 1-6 complete a full unit of Esafety learning including Health and relationships education.
+Dvery year in February, we take part in “safer internet day”, which all children are involved in and we also invite parents/carers to join us with this too.
 Look at the safer internet day link in resources for more information on this.
 Safer Internet Day is designed to empower young people to take control of their digital lives.
-For 2020 the focus is on online identity and asking young people to consider whether they and their peers are truly free to be themselves online.

 At the start of the school year, we send home An Acceptable Usage policy to parent/carers for them to sign and agree to.
 We also ask every child in KS2 to sign an Acceptable Use Agreement policy (AUP) so that we know they have read and understood our school’s rules on staying safe when using devices and the internet and KS1 to sign an adapted version for our younger children.